CAFOD and climate change frequently asked questions

 When do we need to reach net zero emissions?

-We are asking the government set a before-2050 net zero greenhouse gas emissions reduction target.
+We are asking the government set a by-2045 net zero greenhouse gas emissions reduction target.
 This is based on the science behind keeping global temperature rise below 1.5 and what is fair and equitable.

 The Paris agreement states that we need to reach net-zero by the second half of this century: “Parties aim to reach global peaking of greenhouse gas emissions as soon as possible, recognizing that peaking will take longer for developing country Parties, and to undertake rapid reductions thereafter in accordance with best available science, so as to achieve a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases in the second half of this century, on the basis of equity, and in the context of sustainable development and efforts to eradicate poverty.”